 Account funding/additions are received in the form of cash, check, ACH or securities.
-When funding the account with cash, TS GP prepares the entry to receipt into the account, attaching a photocopy of the cash received to the back of the form with the original bill attached to the front of the form.
+When funding the account with cash, the Trust Services Gift Processing group prepares the entry to receipt into the account, attaching a photocopy of the cash received to the back of the form with the original bill attached to the front of the form.
 This documentation is relayed to the Investment Administrator for deposit.

-If the account is funded by check, TS GP staff makes two copies of the check, one for the investment file and the other for attachment with the original check.
-When the account is funded with securities, TS GP obtains a price history from the Securities and Investment Manager with pricing based on the gift receipt date.
+If the account is funded by check, the Trust Services Gift Processing group makes two copies of the check, one for the investment file and the other for attachment with the original check.
+When the account is funded with securities, the Trust Services Gift Processing group obtains a price history from the Securities and Investment Manager with pricing based on the gift receipt date.
 The Securities and Investment Manager utilizes online sources to ascertain the value of the security (the median of the high/low price as of the date received).
 For bonds, the Foundation uses the posted market value.
-TS GP prepares the asset receipt entry and sends it along with the account file to the Trust Administrator for review.
+The Trust Services Gift Processing group prepares the asset receipt entry and sends it along with the account file to the Trust Administrator for review.
 Securities are not sold by the Foundation until investment/allocation instructions are provided by the client.
 Client additions are invested within 30 days of receipt and in accordance with the investment instructions provided with the funding asset or, if none, the most recent Investment Worksheet.